Long time confinement of multiple concentrated vortices: Proof of Thm. and

 We first note that it holds that $R_0\approx\diam\supp\omega_i^*\approx \eps$ and hence the constants depending on $\frac{R_0}{\diam\supp\rho^*}$ in Theorem \ref{T2} are bounded independently of $\eps$.

-\begin{lemma} Assume \eqref{control cmass}, then it holds that \end{lemma} \begin{proof} First note that the assumption \eqref{control cmass} together with the definition of $M_1$ and the fact that $\norm{\omega_i\mathds{1}_{B_{20N_1\eps}(\tilde{X}_i)}}_{L^1}\geq \frac{1}{2}|a_i|$ (by \eqref{T24} and where the $20$ is due to switching from diameter to radius) implies that otherwise we obtain a contradiction from noting that, if \eqref{1st bd X} is false, then $B_{20N_1\eps}(x_0)$ lies in the set where the cutoff function in the definition \eqref{def M} of $M_1$ is $1$ (by \eqref{d est1}) and therefore which is impossible if $C_1$ is chosen sufficiently small.
+\begin{lemma} Assume \eqref{control cmass}, then it holds that \end{lemma} \begin{proof} First note that the assumption \eqref{control cmass} together with the definition of $M_1$ and the fact that $\norm{\omega_i\mathds{1}_{B_{20N_1\eps}(\tilde{X}_i)}}_{L^1}\geq \frac{1}{2}|a_i|$ (by \eqref{T24} and where the $20$ is due to switching from diameter to radius) implies that otherwise we obtain a contradiction from noting that, if \eqref{1st bd X} is false, then $B_{20N_1\eps}(\tilde{X}_i)$ lies in the set where the cutoff function in the definition \eqref{def M} of $M_1$ is $1$ (by \eqref{d est1}) and therefore which is impossible if $C_1$ is chosen sufficiently small.
 Therefore we have that $B_{20N_1\eps}(\tilde{X_i})\subset B_{200N_1\eps}(X_i)$ and compute from the definition where we have made use of the fact that $|x-X_i|\approx d_i(x)$ on the support of $\omega_i$ by \eqref{d est1} and the assumption \eqref{control cmass} and used Theorem \ref{T2} and the definition \eqref{def M} of $M_1$ in the last line. \end{proof}

 Let us collect some easy facts for further reference.
-Note that the assumption \eqref{control cmass} implies $\supp \omega_i^c\subset B_{21N_1\eps}(X_i)$ if $C_1$ is small enough.
+Note that the assumption \eqref{control cmass} and \eqref{dist c mass} imply $\supp \omega_i^c\subset B_{21N_1\eps}(X_i)$ if $C_1$ is small enough.
 In particular, only $\omega_i^f$ contributes to $M_k$ and $S$.
 Furthermore, we may use the energy defect and Theorem \ref{T2} to bound in particular for all $i$.

-\subsection{Estimates on the velocity and proof of Proposition \texorpdfstring{\eqref{P5}}{3.5}}
+\subsection{Estimates on the velocity and proof of Proposition \texorpdfstring{\ref{P5}}{3.5}}

 The Proposition is a special case of part b) of the following Lemma.

 \begin{lemma} \begin{itemize} \item[a)] Let $|x-X_i|\in [25N_1\eps,C_1]$ and assume \eqref{A1}-\eqref{A7} and \eqref{control cmass}, then it holds that